nicksmadscience/nicksmadscience/README.md

 ### Hi, I'm Nick Piegari!

-I'm a video producer and motion graphics designer with 15 years professional experience, and I'm pivoting to software development.
+I'm a swiss-army-knife software developer with a focus on front-end web development and a generous side of hardware and workflow automation.
+Formerly a video producer and motion graphic designer, although I still partake occasionally.

 Also, I'm a mad scientist.
 I stream live-coding, electronic music production, hardware hackery, and more on twitch.tv/nicksmadscience.
 Come hang out with me and my pup, Mouse!